"SET YOUR SIGHTS ON THE HEIGHTS"

 Photosensitive or Photochromic lenses are light-sensitive and darken when exposed to UV rays so that your normal glasses have the convenience and UV protection of sunglasses.
 An added plus is that they filter out harmful blue light both indoors and outdoors.

 These lenses change tint much faster.
 Note that these may not darken while driving due to the UV blocking in windshields.
-Includes: Essilor Transitions Gen 8, Zeiss PhotoFusion Pro, Unity SunSync Elite
+Includes: Transitions Gen 8, PhotoFusion, SunSync Elite